 After a while, a new musician appeared.
 Dressed simply, he carried himself with an air of confidence.
 His smile glistened brightly and his eyes sparkled as if a fire burned within him.
 He played a melody such that the simple folk of the Vosges had never heard.
 The sound came from a violin.
 Even the other musicians quieted their instruments to listen.

 Attentive to the captivated audience, the newcomer smiled charmingly and bowed.
-He brought the bow to the string and began to play.
 As if mesmerized, young and old clapped with delight.
-The violinist’s eyes began to blaze as he played faster and faster.
+Then, violinist’s eyes began to blaze as he played faster and faster.
 The peasants danced, whirling for hours without becoming fatigued.

 When the evening drew near, the monk rang the bells of the chapel for the concluding service at Vespers.
 The pilgrims hesitated, knowing it was time to end the celebration, but the violinist played an even more beautiful melody and the pilgrims could not pull away from the trance.
 Surprised that the peasants ignored their tolls, the monk rang the bells again, but the pilgrims were so intoxicated by the melody, they could not stop dancing.

 The sound of the tolling bells of the chapel, the swell of laughter, shouts of joy of the pilgrims, and the melody of the violin filled the air with a deafening roar, so loud that nobody noticed black clouds gathering above them or the earth begin to quake.